zno-man/telegram-bot/readme.md

-upload both to repl.it
+- upload both to repl.it
-set the environment variable "TOKEN" then run the main.py
+- set the environment variable "TOKEN"
+- then run the main.py
+- you can get the token from botfather on telegram